-This page describes how to compile the Cocos2d-x sample project included in Live2D Cubism SDK for Native with Visual Studio in Windows environment.
+This page describes how to compile the Cocos2d-x sample project included in the Live2D Cubism SDK for Native with Visual Studio in a Windows environment.

-The method and procedure may differ depending on the version of Cubism SDK.
+The method and procedure may differ depending on the Cubism SDK version.

 This is the library used in the SDK.

-It can be downloaded from the batch file included in the Cubism SDK sample.
+This can be downloaded using the batch file included in the Cubism SDK sample.

 Used to generate project files.

-This is the development environment that will be used in this project.
+This is the development environment that will be used here.
 The language will be C++.

 1. Visual Studio